Getting diagnosed

-After a breast biopsy or surgery, a sample of tissue is sent to the laboratory.
-A doctor called a pathologist does various tests on the tissue.
+After a breast biopsy or surgery, the doctor sends a sample of tissue to the laboratory.
+A doctor called a pathologist tests the tissue.
 The tests help to diagnose breast cancer.
 They can also:

-• look for proteins on the surface of the breast cancer cells.
-These are hormone receptor (oestrogen receptor and progesterone receptor) and HER2 receptor tests
+look for proteins on the surface of the breast cancer cells - these are (oestrogen receptor and progesterone receptor) and tests

-The pathologist may also do other tests in the laboratory such as tests to look at cancer to find out how active they are.
+The pathologist may also do other tests in the laboratory.
+These include tests to look at cancer to find out how active they are.
 These are called tumour profiling tests such as the Oncotype Dx test.

 All this information helps your doctor decide on the best treatment for you.

 A pathologist looks at the tissue under a microscope to see which type of breast cancer it is.
-They can tell this by the shape of the cells and the pattern of the cells in the breast tissue.
+They can tell this by the shape and pattern of the cells in the breast tissue.

 There are different types of breast cancer.
 The most common type is invasive breast cancer (no special type or NST).